 - In 1991, a study including 132 sorority members and roommates found the same – in fact, the cycles moved further apart

-- In 1994 Israeli women basketball players were examined and similarly came to the same conclusion
+- In 1994 Israeli basketball players were examined and similarly came to the same conclusion

-- And a 2006 study on 186 Chinese women living in a college dorm found that their periods didn’t sync up.
+- And a 2006 study on 186 Chinese people with periods living in a college dorm found that their periods didn’t sync up.
 At all.